 Stewart Bell

-Organisation: Executive General Manager Network and Business Development at Powerlink Queensland
+Organisation: Executive General Manager, Operations and Planning at Powerlink Queensland

 Market segment: Transmission Network Service Providers

 With over three decades of experience in the electricity industry experience Dr Bell has been responsible for planning the Queensland transmission network since 2012.
 During his tenure, Powerlink has enabled over 7GW of renewable generation and storage projects.
-Dr Bell is presently the Executive General Manager Network and Business Development at Powerlink Queensland.
+Dr Bell is presently the Executive General Manager, Operations and Planning at Powerlink Queensland.

 Term expiry: 29 May 2027